 To be considered in our final review, mid-year grades and test scores must be received by early March.
 We encourage you to submit your student’s mid-year grades via Common App or the Coalition Application.
 Students can check their wolfPAW account to confirm which standardized test scores have been received by our office.

 We will review deferred students again during our final round and release admission decisions on March 30.
 If we are unable to accept a student into their first choice major, we will automatically consider them for their second choice.
 If a deferred applicant would like to be considered for a different major, they will need to send a request in writing to firstname.lastname@example.org.
 This will not have an effect on their current decision but will be the major we consider them for during our final review.

-To see a list of frequently asked questions regarding the deferral process, go to http://admissions.ncsu.edu/defer.
+To see a list of frequently asked questions regarding the deferral process, visit https://admissions.ncsu.edu/defer.

-Students who are not admitted should pursue other educational alternatives.
-Those who still wish to ultimately attend NC State should consider applying as transfer students after completing 30 semester hours of transferable college coursework at another two-year or four-year institution.
-NC State welcomes transfer students.
-In recent years about 20% of new enrolling students are transfers.
-Information regarding competitive transfer academic criteria and transferable credits, as well as application dates and deadlines, can be found online at http://admissions.ncsu.edu/transfer.
+Students who are denied should pursue other options.
+Those who wish to ultimately attend NC State should consider applying as a transfer student, after completing 30 semester hours of transferable college coursework at another two-year or four-year institution.
+In recent years, about 20% of new enrolling students are transfers.
+Information regarding applying as a transfer student can be found on our website.